bytecodealliance/wamr.dev/content/en/blog/introduction_to_wamr_running_modes/index.md

 Usually, a WebAssembly module can be executed in either interpreter, Just-In-Time (JIT), or Ahead-Of-Time (AOT) compilation mode, and the choice can be based on the preference for execute performance, resource, etc.

 WAMR supports all three modes and even more:
 - **AOT**:  WAMR AOT helps to achieve nearly native speed, very **small footprint**, and **quick startup**.
-Use the wamrc compiler to compile wasm file to the AOT file, and then run it iwasm vmcore.
+Use the wamrc compiler to compile wasm file to the AOT file, and then run it on iwasm vmcore.
 - **Interpreter**: Small footprint, small memory consumption, and relatively slow.
 WAMR offers two interpreters:
-  - Classic Interpreter (CI): A textbook implementation of Wasm interpreter.
+  - **Classic Interpreter (CI)**: A textbook implementation of Wasm interpreter.
 It is currently needed for supporting source debugging.
-  - Fast Interpreter (FI): Precompile the Wasm opcode to internal opcode and runs ~2X faster than the classic interpreter, but it consumes a bit more memory than CI.
+  - **Fast Interpreter (FI)**: Precompile the Wasm opcode to internal opcode and runs ~2X faster than the classic interpreter, but it consumes a bit more memory than CI.
 - **JIT**: Run Wasm at nearly native speed yet keeps Wasm as distribution media which is platform-agnostic.
 The cost is compilation during execution.
 WAMR supports two JIT layers:
-  - LLVM JIT: Based on LLVM framework and offer the best execution **performance**.
+  - **LLVM JIT**: Based on LLVM framework and offer the best execution **performance**.
 Its cost is the longer compilation time.
-  - Fast JIT: A lightweight JIT engine with a small footprint, quick **startup**, yet good performance.
+  - **Fast JIT**: A lightweight JIT engine with a small footprint, quick **startup**, yet good performance.
 Currently, it supports x86-64 arch and Linux/Linux-SGX/MacOS platforms.

 **JIT layers tier-up on the fly**: WAMR supports switching from Fast JIT to LLVM JIT during Wasm execution, which provides both a quick cold start with Fast JIT and excellent performance with LLVM JIT.
    ![](wamr_jit_tier_up.png)